ChrisWhealy/clean_airport_routes/README.md

 ## IMPORTANT

+You must ensure that neither `extra_airports.csv` nor `extra_routes.csv` contain any duplicate airport or route information.
+If they do, the HANA database load will fail with a `Database error 301` (meaning "Duplicate primary key encountered").

 ### File `extra_airports.csv`

 The file `extra_airports.csv` contains manually defined airport information to fill in the gaps in the data supplied by OpenFlights.org.
 If you delete this file or remove any of its entries, then these airports will be considered missing, and all the routes between missing airports will be deleted from `earthroutes.csv`.